jepler/wwvbpy/README.md

 Where possible, wwvbgen uses existing facilities for calendar and time manipulation (datetime) and DST rules (time.localtime).
-It uses DUT1/leap second data derived from IERS Bulletin "A".
+It uses DUT1/leap second data derived from IERS Bulletin "A" and from NIST's "Leap second and UT1-UTC information" page.
 With regular updates to `iersdata.py`, wwvbgen should be able to correctly encode the time anywhere within the 100-year WWVB epoch.  (yes, WWVB uses a 2-digit year!)

 # Development status